 - Dual M.2 slots

-ASUS isn’t all about expensive motherboards, they have some great picks for the budget-oriented folks, too.
-The TUF Gaming X570-Plus (Wi-Fi) is a great example, combining all the functionality you’d need with a nice design and great price.
+ASUS isn’t all about expensive motherboards, they have some great picks at reasonable prices, too.
+The TUF Gaming X570-Plus (Wi-Fi) is a great example of that, combining all the functionality you’d need for the 5800X with a nice design and affordable price.

 The first thing you’ll notice is the all-black design that’s accented with small yellow details.
 This does look pretty neat and subtle, and you also get RGB lights that allow you to customize the looks further.
 You can even add more RGB lights, thanks to the Aura Sync RGB support.